 Rob believes Albany spends too much, taxes too much and borrows too much.
-Despite the good fortune of being bailed out by the federal government with $12.5 billion this year, Cuomo and state legislators still went on a wild spending spree, passing a state budget this year that increased spending by a staggering and unaffordable $18 billion.
-New York now spends more money annually than more populated states Texas and Florida COMBINED!
+Despite the good fortune of being bailed out by the federal government with $12.5 billion this year, Cuomo and state legislators went on a wild spending spree, passing a state budget this year that increased spending by a staggering and unaffordable $18 billion.
+His predecessor has only been worse and New York now spends more money annually than more populated states Texas and Florida COMBINED!
 And while those two no-income tax states continue to grow rapidly, New York continues to lose jobs and people.

 Rob supports a spending and borrowing cap and a flatter and fairer income tax and would reduce the current 10 tax brackets to just three brackets with lower rates.

 Knowing that property taxes are often the most burdensome tax for many New Yorkers, Rob would seek to reduce property taxes by allowing counties to opt out of certain non-mandated Medicaid services and by exploring new ways to pay for schools, instead of relying so heavily on school property taxes.